 You Can’t Always Have Full Control, But You Will Always Have Reign.

 Introduce staff to tasks and clients slowly.
 If things are going peachy, great – Give a little bit more reign and trust.

 If things don’t go well tighten the reigns in a bit again and lessen the responsibility or the delegation until the therapist is a bit more experienced or well-practiced.

 Always keep a close eye, even if you have to knock on a salon door during a treatment to check if everything is okay.

 Having an open, trusting relationship with your staff and telling them your fears will also help.
-Let them your know your feelings and how important these tasks and duties are to you – and to the smooth running of your business.
-Tell them how important the clients are to you and how hard you have worked to build up your lovely clientele.
+Let them your know your feelings and how important these tasks and duties are to the smooth running of your business.
+Tell them how important the clients are, how hard you have worked to build up their loyalty.

-Also when introducing your clients to a new therapist who is going to be taking over their treatments from you be enthusiastic!
-Introduce your therapist with confidence and pride.
+Last tip- When introducing your clients to a new therapists who are going to be taking over their treatments be enthusiastic!
+Introduce them therapist with confidence and pride.

-I hope you have enjoyed this post and I sincerely hope you can keep a sane head when delegating in the future.
-Have faith, and your unique legacy, your lifeline will fine.
+I hope you have enjoyed this post can keep a sane head when delegating in the future.

-You have been blessed with a dream salon, now you must stretch it’s capabilities, so it and you can really thrive.
-Have faith, let other people help you and this will lessen your load.
+You have been blessed with a dream salon, now you must stretch it’s capabilities and really thrive.
+Let other people help you to lessen your load.